7. Llandefaelog Wood Nature Reserve

 There are two small ponds in the reserve, which are attractive to frogs and toads.
 They were created to increase the number of flying insects in the reserve, such as midges, which are a food supply for bats.How to get there:

+Note there is no parking by the nature reserve.
 From Brecon, take the B4520 Upper Chapel road.
 After approximately three miles turn left at a junction signed for Sarnau.
-Immediately turn left again, to follow a track past a bungalow and through a metal gate.
-Park on the grass verge just beyond the gate and do not obstruct the track.
-If livestock are grazing, it is not recommended to park inside the gate.
-Go through a wooden pedestrian gate on the right of the track and turn left, following the narrow path up the hill towards the woodland between two fences.
+You will need to park along this lane, but please do not block the lane or any entrances to properties or fields.
+Carrying on on foot, immediately turn left again, following a private drive past a green bungalow (on the left) up to a wooden gate across the track.
+If its open pass through and then go through the small wooden gate immediately on your right.
+If the drive gate is shut, go up to the gate and then make your way through the wooded area on your right.
+In both cases now turn left and follow the narrow path up the hill towards the woodland between two fences.
 At the top of the field the path turns right and brings you to the entrance to the reserve.

 Nearest town: Sarnau.
 Post code LD3 9PP.